Classical field theories from Hamiltonian constraint: Canonical equations of motion and local Hamilton-Jacobi theory: Local Hamilton-Jacobi theory

 the second canonical equation (\ref{CanEOM2}) is automatically fulfilled.
 Momentum satisfying this condition can be expressed, at least locally, as $P(q) = \partial_q \wedge S(q)$, where $S$ is a multivector of grade $D-1$ (consider relation (\ref{GCformExtDeriv})).
 Canonical equations (\ref{CanEOM}) are then reduced to two equations,

 and the \emph{local Hamilton-Jacobi equation}

+(see Appendix~\ref{sec:Comp} for a component form of this equation).
 If we succeed in finding a solution of Eq. (\ref{HJeq}), we can plug it into Eq. (\ref{HJeqGamma}), which then defines a distribution of tangent planes of a classical motion surface.
 This distribution is integrable only if certain conditions are satisfied (see \cite[Ch.~6.1]{Frankel}).

 In addition, if we find a whole family of solution $S(q;\alpha)$, parametrized by a continuous parameter $\alpha$, then differentiating Eq. (\ref{HJeq}) with respect to $\alpha$, and substituting Eq. (\ref{HJeqGamma}), yields